 - Restoring normal operations and services after a cybersecurity event

-The final phase went into effect on March 1, 2019 and requiring Covered Entities to finalize their vendor management policies regarding third-party vendors who are given permissions to access systems and files covered by the new regulation.
+The final phase went into effect on March 1, 2019, requiring Covered Entities to finalize their vendor management policies regarding third-party vendors who are given permissions to access systems and files covered by the new regulation.
 Covered Entities must develop a written policy for vendor risk management that details:

 - A third-party risk assessment framework